Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 How old is she?

 (2) **Te le loga tas mi ku te sen kemo lao.**
-"She told me this: _She is how old?_."
+"She told me this: _She is how old?_"
 She told me how old she is.

 (1) **Yu sen kemo pilodo?**